hussachai/play-scalajs-showcase/README.md

 If you are a big fan of reactive, I can imply that you love Future.
 You are a good planer and Monad is your best friend.
 Am I right?
-Unsurprisingly, you still can use Future in Scala.js and it will be converted to setTimeout by compiler.
+Unsurprisingly, you can use Future in Scala.js as well and it will be converted to setTimeout by compiler.
 You can add reactive programming paradigm into Scala.js by using [scala-rx](https://github.com/lihaoyi/scala.rx).